Bold black text on a white background that reads "TRUSTED MENTORSHIP."

 Kim doesn’t believe in forcing people into molds.
 Instead, she meets each mentee exactly where they are, honouring their starting point and helping shape them into who they want to become.
 With a diverse career portfolio that spans branding, business, entertainment, and community development, she’s able to work fluidly with any kind of venture—pivoting, adapting, and supporting with unmatched care and clarity.

-Currently, Kim serves as the dedicated one-on-one mentor within the AWA Program at Delta Family Resource Centre, offering six months of personalized, weekly coaching to entrepreneurs as they navigate the final phase of their year-long journey.
+Currently, Kim serves as the dedicated one-on-one mentor for the AWA Business Hub & Business Incubator Program at Delta Family Resource Center.
+In Tier 2 – Part 2, she provides six months of highly personalized, weekly virtual coaching to entrepreneurs as they navigate the final phase of their year-long journey.

 To learn more about how BOURGIE Branding has been making an impact through this partnership, you can explore Delta’s 2024 AWA Annual Report here.